howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 </Instruction>

-It represents the various ways how the list of `Link` elements can be sorted.
+It represents the various ways that the list of `Link` elements can be sorted.

 <Instruction>